 Organic food was far different than I ever imagined.
 In my youth I had thought of “organic” as a gimmicky marketing tactic to charge a premium for hippy-grown food.
 Now I finally started to realize that these hippies were on to something: soil health, pollinator preservation, crop rotation, cover crops, compost, avoiding harsh chemicals, relying on nature as an ally rather than an adversary, and much more.
 Kara and I began to understand how the core tenets and strict requirements of organic methods are far more wholesome, holistic, rational, pure, and long-term focused than the cheaper, chemical-laden, shorter-term strategies and shortcuts of heavily industrialized food companies.
 And while we realized that organic doesn’t equal perfection and is not the only moniker of quality, Kara and I knew one thing was for sure: we were organic converts.

 Another major epiphany Kara and I had while I worked on organic brands was the growing swell of demand for organic and higher quality natural foods across the country.
 Brands like Clif, Kind, Chobani, Nature’s Path, Annie’s, and many more began to show such strong growth that they were changing the food industry in a very big way as families like ours voted with their wallets.
-Working for a large food company now started to feel like working for the wrong political party, and I realized that my heart and passion for premium, natural foods would thrive far more at a smaller company dedicated to natural foods.
+While I loved working at General Mills, which had an amazing culture, I realized that my heart and passion for premium, natural foods would thrive far more at a smaller company dedicated to natural foods.
 So I found and joined a small, whole grain flapjack mix company called Kodiak Cakes in the Rocky Mountains of Utah.
 I was the 10th full-time employee and the first one they hired from the food industry.
 It was thrilling to help build and expand a small brand with enormous potential and fun people.

 One day as Kara and I reflected on all of the exciting changes in the food industry we realized that our beloved bread category was still largely untouched by creative innovation, despite all of the other quality advances across other food categories.
-But how could we undertake such a task in the capital-intensive world of bread if we had so little money of our own to start something so different and so bold?
-And how could we capture the freshness of our homemade bread in a distribution system where grocery bread loaves often sit in warehouses and on store shelves for weeks before being eaten, compelling companies to use cheaper ingredients, chemical preservatives, and other objectionable additives?
+But how could we capture the freshness of our homemade bread in a distribution system where grocery bread loaves often sit in warehouses and on store shelves for weeks before being eaten, compelling companies to use cheaper ingredients, chemical preservatives, and other objectionable additives?
 That violated everything we believed in and would compromise the quality that we worked so hard to achieve with our unique homemade recipe.
 What we needed was a breakthrough.
 Luckily for me, I married well.

 Kara had a stroke of genius.
 She wondered out loud if we might do an e-commerce, direct-to-consumer model where we freshly bake our bread and then immediately ship it directly to families.
 The more I thought about it the more I realized how clever her idea was.
 Shipping is now so fast and efficient in America that we can deliver bread directly to families far faster than a grocery bread brand.
 And the cost of our super-premium bread with its unique and very expensive recipe could also be alleviated by cutting out the grocery store middleman and making the bread more accessible to busy families.